AMOL48/sql_library_management_system_p2/README.md

 ## Conclusion

-This project demonstrates the application of SQL skills in creating and managing a library management system.
+This project demonstrates the application of my SQL skills in creating and managing a library management system.
 It includes database setup, data manipulation, and advanced querying, providing a solid foundation for data management and analysis.

 Thank you!